openstax/gdoc-spike/pandoc-results.md

 1. add styling to denote features like "Tip" or "Everyday Connections"
 1. try inserting footnotes from an HTML source file.

+## Why Pandoc?

+It supports converting HTML+MathML+Footnotes into Word `.docx` files while keeping the Math editable.

+It may or may not support a way to style Features on its own (see bottom for options)

 ## tl;dr Proposal